PaulFremont3/metaT_AO_NAO/Preprocessing_data/README.md

 This folder contains all codes to preprocess data necessary to generate the figures from the `Main_analysis/` folder.
 Note that some scripts run using the parallel library of R, you need to set the number of core used.

+Analysis were run on the inti cluster of the genoscope.
+We provide R commands to launch scripts but generally given computing times, we recommend using HPC (slurm).
+Particularly, some pipelines are run in parallel using pegasus: https://pegasus.isi.edu/

 ## 1. Download raw datasets of MATOU v1.5 and MGT v1.5 at: https://www.genoscope.cns.fr/tara/

 ## 2. Parse the file to select stations of interest